-Excessive consumption of alcohol, popularly known as alcohol abuse, can negatively impact pancreas, the hormone responsible for the secretion of insulin(1, 2) in the body, leading to the incidence of diabetes.
+Excessive consumption of alcohol, or alcohol abuse, can impact pancreas.
+The pancreas is the hormone responsible for the secretion of insulin(1, 2) in the body.
+When this impact happens, it leads to the incidence of diabetes.
 The liver is also retarded from its basic work of transport of sugar to the bloodstream.

 Effect on diabetic neuropathy(nerve damage)

-One of the bad effects of alcohol abuse is the worsening of nerve damage to the diabetic who cannot properly control his/her diabetes.
-Indeed experts strongly advise these group of diabetics with nerve damage to completely keep off alcohol use.
+One of the bad effects of alcohol abuse is the nerve damage to the diabetic who cannot control his/her diabetes.
+Indeed, it is advisable that this group of diabetics with nerve damage to completely keep off alcohol use.

 Effect on blood pressure

 Excessive drinking leads to high blood pressure, which on its own is one of the causes of diabetes.
-It does makes sense that diabetics who are unable to control their drinking habit are on the way to worsen their diabetic conditions.
+Diabetics who are unable to control their drinking should then be careful.
+Failure to do so means they are on the way to worsen their diabetic conditions.

 Effect on proper diabetes management

-Any diabetic in the uncontrolled habit of alcohol abuse will sooner or later lose his/her memory, known as alcohol blackout.
-It follows that his/her proper management of the disease – for example the timely use of medical prescriptions – would suffer.
+Any diabetic in the uncontrolled habit of alcohol abuse will sooner or later lose his/her memory.
+This is known as alcohol blackout.
+Memory loss can affect the proper management of the disease.
+An example is forgetting to use medical prescriptions at the right time.

 The whole thing about alcohol consumption and diabetes is drinking in moderation.
-Fortunately there are proven recommendations about what to set as goals for diabetics who choose to enjoy drinking.
-According to Mayo Clinic, one drink a day should be safe for all women regardless of their age and for men older than 65 years.
-For men up to and below the age of 65, a maximum of two drinks a day is recommended.
+We have recommendations about what to set as goals for diabetics who wish to enjoy drinking.
+According to Mayo Clinic, one drink a day should be safe for all women regardless of their age.
+This drinking level is also recommended for men older than 65 years.
+For men up to and below the age of 65, at most two drinks a day is recommended.

-Several studies have shown that although drinking on an empty stomach or just after an exercise without food may not raise blood sugar, there is a high probability that the blood sugar can drop below normal level.
-It is for this reason the American Diabetes Association advises that alcohol intake should not be on an empty stomach.
+Studies have shown that drinking on an empty stomach or after physical exercise without food may not raise blood sugar.
+But they show that there is a high probability that the blood sugar can drop below the normal level.
+For this reason, the American Diabetes Association advise that alcohol intake should not be on an empty stomach.

 What kind of drink to take?

 Studies on the safest and most protective types of alcohol point only to low-calorie light liquor like beers and wine.
 This is also recommended by the American Diabetes Association.
-On the other hand, hard liquor like spirits are not recommended as they produce no beneficial effects to diabetics.
+But, hard liquor like spirits is not recommended as they produce no beneficial effects to diabetics.
 One study even showed that they pose a threat of diabetes affliction to women.

-Concluding, it is clear that diabetics who can properly control their medical condition can safely drink if they choose to, but in moderation.
+Concluding, diabetics who can control their medical condition can drink if they choose to – but in moderation.
 They cannot engage in alcohol abuse and should avoid hard liquor.